 Notification number:- HC.CWII-16120181 352 /R. Cell.

 Vacancy details of Gauhati High Court Recruitment:-

-Note: – If you have any quarry regarding selection process then you must see the notification and read to be carefully.
+Note: – If you have any query regarding selection process then you must see the notification and read carefully.

 The Gauhati High Court was established on 1 March 1948 after the Government of India Act 1935 was passed.
 It was originally known as the High Court of Assam and Nagaland, but renamed as Gauhati High Court in 1971 by the North East Areas Act, 1971.